 IRS Publication 463 (Travel, Entertainment, Gift, and Car Expenses) lists allowable public transportation tax deductions for business-related expenses.
 If you are self-employed and your job includes traveling, you can claim deductions for the costs of public transportation that are necessary for your job.
 You cannot claim a deduction for your spouse who travels with you unless your spouse is your employee or also has a legitimate reason for business travel, and you file a joint tax return.

 IRS Publication 502 (Medical and Dental Expenses) lists allowable deductions for public transportation costs that you incur for medical care.
 For example, you can claim transportation expenses for traveling to medical professionals for diagnosis and treatment for illnesses, which include both physical and mental illnesses.
 If your child is going for a diagnosis or treatment, you can also claim your transportation expenses if you accompany your child.
 And you can even claim a deduction for traveling by public transportation to visit a mentally ill dependent, as long as a medical professional has recommended your visits as part of the dependent’s treatment.

 - For tax purposes, “business” travel does not include commuting to and from your job – this is not an allowable deduction.
 If you have more than one job, you can deduct the transportation costs between each workplace, such as the cost from your primary job directly to a part-time job, but you cannot claim the cost of traveling home from a job.

-Note: If your employer reimburses you for transportation costs, you cannot additionally claim these costs on your tax return.
+- If your employer reimburses you for business-related transportation costs, you cannot also claim this as a deduction.

 - BananaStock/BananaStock/Getty Images